Sony-Varghese/datascience-course/day5/python-errors.md

-# Some Python errors encountered so far in the course.
+# Python exceptions encountered so far in the course.
 ### a)  Syntax Error
 ```
 >>> print "hi"